mosaicnetworks/monetd/docs/install.rst

 Solidity Compiler
 ~~~~~~~~~~~~~~~~~

-The Monet Hub uses Proof of Authority (PoA) to manage the validator set.
+The Monet Toolchain uses Proof of Authority (PoA) to manage the validator set.
 This is implemented using a smart-contract written in
 `Solidity <https://solidity.readthedocs.io/en/develop/introduction-to-smart-contracts.html>`__,
 with the corresponding EVM bytecode set in the genesis file.
 For every newly